It’s not often I get to visit a distillery on a trip, nevermind a distillery in the Finger Lakes, a beautiful area of New York.

 Nearby Wineries to Visit

 Did you know that the Finger Lakes region is the second largest wine region in the United States?
 You read that correctly.
 I had no idea!
 With over 120 wineries in the region it’s a hot spot for wine enthusiasts to visit, no matter your experience or knowledge level.
-The two below are the awesome ones we visited.
+It’s also regarded as one of the 12 best wine regions in the U.S.A.
+The two below are the awesome ones we visited, not including the weekend we spent in Hammondsport during another trip, enjoying Point of the Bluff Vineyards.

 This beautiful winery, with over 82 acres of property and 60 “under vine,” as they say, is in a prime location overlooking Seneca Lake.
 Their 17 varieties of grapes grow on the southeastern hills of the area and are used to make delicious wines.
 They’re available for tasting in their attractive tasting room, complete with wooden bars and inviting staff.